 Environmental protection efforts in the Nordics are attractive to many expatriates; the quality of one’s environment can attribute to a sense of well-being, and perceived as a huge health boost.

-The Nordic Countries are some of the Most Scenic Regions in the World
+Scandinavia has some of the Most Scenic Countries in the World

 A ‘better’ family life, excellent schooling and highly regarded healthcare systems are crowned by some of the world’s most desirable landscapes.
 The Scandinavian Peninsula is famous for its scenery and is often ranked in the top ten ‘most beautiful countries in the world’.
 Iceland tends to rank highly with its volcanoes, expansive underground ice caves and glacial lakes, closely followed by Norway for its dramatic mountains, fjords and dense forests.